calhildred/Samples.WeatherForecast/README.md

 Issues :
 1. Got the following error while building docker image - 'unable to convert uid/gid chown string to host mapping: can't find gid for group dotnetgroup: no such group: dotnetgroup'.
 Fixed by using the correct code (use COPY --chown=dotnet:dotnet --from=publish /out . not COPY --chown=dotnet:dotnetgroup --from=publish /out .)

+## Step 5

+Followed steps as listed and encounter no issues

+Set up basic health checks in the dockerfile and the Startup file